jononon/GaussianElimination/readme.md

 2. Press the `prgm` button, and select GAUSSIAN.
 3. Select the matrix which you would like to simplify and press enter.

+After running the program, the simplified matrix will be stored under matrix [J].

 ##How to get this program
 ###Transfer